Expand To Show Full Article

-Sound Designer, Ben Burtt, found the soundclip in later years, appropriately titled, “Man being eaten by alligator”.
-He inserted the sound into a scene of Star Wars, and Burtt is credited with naming it the Wilhelm scream.
+Burtt inserted the sound into a scene during Star Wars, where he was the sound designer, and he is credited with naming it the Wilhelm scream.
 Burtt continued to use the sound effect in movies he worked on, including all of the Star Wars and Indiana Jones movies.
-The sound became a sort of in-house joke between sound designers, and they began to spread the use of the clip.
+The sound became a sort of in-house joke between sound designers, and they began to spread the use of the clip in other films.

-Since 2011 the sound clip has been used in over 225 movies, video games, and T.V. shows.
-Peter Jackson, director of the Lord of the Rings, even used it in his productions.
-Here is a compilation of the Wilhelm scream used in the movies.
-You’ll never miss it again.
+The sound clip has been used in over 400 movies, video games, cartoons, and TV shows.
+Peter Jackson, director of the Lord of the Rings, used it in his productions, and you can hear it in many Disney and Pixar movies.

 Subscribe to our newsletter for a collection of stories that have been added to the Stew and get our FREE Ebook Quick Facts as a thank you.